The Saxton Group

-The Saxton Group is the largest franchisee of the restaurant McAlister's Deli.
-It owns and operates more than 80 locations in Texas, Oklahoma, Kansas, Missouri, Iowa and Nebraska with plans to expand by opening an additional 6-10 locations each year.
-The Saxton Group is headquartered in Dallas, Texas and currently employees more than 3,700 employees at its McAlister's Deli locations and corporate office.
+The Saxton Group is one of the largest franchisees of the restaurant McAlister's Deli.
+It owns and operates more than 80 locations in Texas, Oklahoma, and Kansas.
+The growing company continues to expand with plans to open an additional 6-10 locations annually.
+The Saxton Group is headquartered in Dallas, Texas and currently employees more than 3,500 employees at its McAlister's Deli locations and corporate office.